phillmv/okayfail.com-old/_posts/2012-08-03-modern-js-server-side-rendering.md

 --

 Now you tell this to a lot of js people and they'll hold up their nose and say that the answer is to build spaghetti evented apps.
-The one language everywhere paradigm is a nice dream but it's not necessary (and given the limitations of Javascript, nor is it *desireable*).
+The one language everywhere paradigm is a nice dream but it's not necessary (and given the limitations of Javascript, nor is it *desirable*).

 You're not going to actually be sharing that much code - outside of validations - between the server and the client.
 In fact, there's lots